-Bath bombs are one of those luxury homemade bath products that is fun at the same time.
-You throw one into the bath and it immediately fizzes, releasing gorgeous oils, epsom salts and fragrances into your bath water.
-Well today I have the perfect diy bath bomb recipe that will blow your socks off… pun intended.
+Bath bombs are one of those luxury homemade bath products that are fun at the same time.
+You throw one into the bath and it immediately fizzes, releasing gorgeous oils, Epsom salts and fragrances into your bath water.
+Well, today I have the perfect DIY bath bomb recipe that will blow your socks off… pun intended.

 - Lush bath bombs are extremely popular because they work the best and are full of amazing ingredients that do wonders for the skin.
 The only problem?
 They’re expensive.
-One bath bomb can set you back up to $6, which is a lot for something that’s one time use.
-Lush bath bombs tend to have epsum salts in them, so I’ve included it in this recipe for an extra touch of luxury.
+One bath bomb can set you back up to $6, which is a lot for something that’s one-time use.
+Lush bath bombs tend to have Epsom salts in them, so I’ve included it in this recipe for an extra touch of luxury.

 - Today I’m going to teach you my fabulous bath bomb recipe, with luscious oils and exfoliating Epsom salts for your skin and citric acid for that fabulous fizz.